robolab-pavia/slr-kit/README.md

 ## `topic_report.py`

 - ACTION: Generate reports for various stats regarding topics and papers.
-- INPUT: the RIS file containing data for all papers and the json docs file containing results from LDA
+- INPUT: the RIS file containing data for all papers and the json docs file containing results from LDA.
-- OUTPUT: A directory named report<current timestamp>, containing a graph in png format and 3 tables in tex format Also a markdown template will be automatically filled
+- OUTPUT: A directory named report<current timestamp>, containing a graph in png format and 3 tables in tex format.
+    Also a markdown template will be automatically filled and saved inside the directory.

 ### Arguments